qviet1602/House_price_prediction/README.txt

 - Unzip & Restore the Dump using the following command:

     unzip housing_data_final_pg_dump.zip
-    psql housing_data < housing_data_final_pg_dump.bak
+    psql housing_data < housing_data_final.bak

-- Exist the psql CLI as well as the user postgres by pressing Ctrl + D twice.
+- Exit the psql CLI as well as the user postgres by pressing Ctrl + D twice.

 - Ensure that you're now on CLI with your main user with venv activated like: